 When Did Hungry Hippos Come Out?

-Hungry Hungry Hippos came out in 1978 from Milton Bradley and went on to become one of the most popular 80s games of all time.
-It is designed for 2 to 4 players, with the objective being to gobble up the most white marbles.
+Hungry Hungry Hippos came out in 1978 from Milton Bradley.
+The board game is designed for 2 to 4 players with the objective being to gobble up the most white marbles.

-The best 80s toys inspired movies and shows, and while the Hungry Hippos didn’t necessarily have that kind of influence on the zeitgeist, they were still extremely popular.
+The Hungry Hippos didn’t inspire movies or shows like other 80s toys, but they were still extremely popular.
 There’s even a Guinness World Record for the fastest game ever played.
 A man named Axel Tuanzebe managed to eat all 20 marbles in 17.37 seconds!

-The original Care Bears came out in 1981, and there were 10 in all.
-Their names were Cheer, Bedtime, Birthday, Wish, Tender Heart, Good Luck, Love-a-lot, Friend, Funshine, and Grumpy Bear.
-These plush teddies went on to star in books, TV shows, movies, and even the Macy’s Thanksgiving Day Parade!
+Care Bear toys came out in 1981, and there were 10 in all: Cheer, Bedtime, Birthday, Wish, Tender Heart, Good Luck, Love-a-lot, Friend, Funshine, and Grumpy Bear.
+These plush teddy bears went on to be in books, TV shows, movies, and even the Macy’s Thanksgiving Day Parade!

 Baby dolls have been around forever, but the Cabbage Patch Kids took things to the next level when they came out in 1983.
-These simple fabric dolls with the big cheeks were released right in time for Christmas, but stores only had between 200 to 500 dolls at a time to offer customers.
-This limited inventory led to riots, injuries, and property damage!
+These fabric dolls were released right in time for Christmas, but stores only had between 200 to 500 dolls to offer customers.
+This led to riots and property damage!

+Still, it wasn’t all mass destruction.
 3 million Cabbage Patch Kids found new homes by the end of the shopping season.
-All those black eyes and broken windows must have been worth it as many nostalgic Gen X’ers think of the Cabbage Patch Kids as one of the best 80s toys of all time.
+Hopefully all those black eyes and broken windows were worth it!

 Transformers were released by Hasbro in 1984.
-The first generation included 18 Autobots and 10 Decepticons, which transformed into either cars, or as was the case for Optimus Prime, semi-tractor trailers.
-These shape-shifting toys were so popular, an animated show was created in the same decade.
+The first generation of these toys included 18 Autobots and 10 Decepticons, which transformed into cars or semi-tractor trailers.
+These toys were so popular, an animated show was created in the same decade.

 Now Transformers are bigger than ever thanks to the 7 blockbuster movies that have been released since 1986.
-These movies have made close to $5 billion combined at the worldwide box office.
-The success of the Transformers franchise proves just how much people love these robots in disguise!
+The Transformers movies have made close to $5 billion combined at the worldwide box office.
+The box office return proves just how much people still love the robots in disguise!

-My Little Pony galloped into every kid’s heart when the line of toys came out in 1982.
-Released by Hasbro, these mini ponies came with beautiful rainbow colored hair that 80s girls couldn’t resist brushing and braiding.
+My Little Pony galloped into every little girl’s heart in 1982.
+Released by Hasbro, these mini ponies had beautiful rainbow colored hair that was just begging to be combed and braided!

-Today, My Little Pony has totally crossed over gender lines with a community of hipster boys who also love the toys.
+Today, My Little Pony has totally crossed over gender lines with a community of hipster boys who love the toys.
 They call themselves “Bronies,” and there are viral videos of them cherishing their favorite horses.
-Who knows how many of them helped with the $1 billion in sales that My Little Pony earned in 2014 alone?!
+Who knows how many of them helped with the $1 billion in sales that My Little Pony earned in 2014?!

 When Was the Game Boy Invented?

-While other handheld consoles were available, the Nintendo Game Boy totally dominated the market when it was invented by Gunpei Yokoi in 1989.
+While other handheld consoles were available, the Game Boy totally dominated the market when it was released in 1989.
 People couldn’t get enough of games like Tetris, Prince of Persia, and Super Mario Land.

-40,000 Game Boys sold on the first day of its release in North America, with an estimated 118 million total selling by the end of the year.
-The game system became even more popular when the Game Boy Color came out in 1998.
+40,000 Game Boys sold on the first day of its release in North America with an estimated 118 million total selling by the end of the year.
+The game system only became more popular when the Game Boy Color came out in 1998.

-The Lite Brite was released in 1967 by Hasbro, but it didn’t become popular until the 80s.
-This is in large part due to the light-up toy being paired with other beloved properties of the time like My Little Pony and Darth Vader.
+Lite-Brite was released in 1967 by Hasbro, but it didn’t become popular until the 80s.
+This is in large part because the light-up toy was paired with other beloved properties of the decade like My Little Pony and Darth Vader.

-The Lite Brite encouraged creativity and imagination in 80s kids and has been doing the same for the next generations of kids who own these retro toys.
-Lite Brite was even popular enough to earn the #55 spot in Time Magazine’s list of “All-Time 100 Greatest Toys.”
+The Lite-Brite encouraged creativity and imagination.
+It was even popular enough to earn the #55 spot in Time Magazine’s list of “All-Time 100 Greatest Toys.”

 You couldn’t be the cool kid in the neighborhood unless you were cruising around on a Big Wheels.
 These giant toy bicycles came out in 1969, but sold like crazy in the early 1980s.

-The Big Wheels was inducted into National Toy Hall of Fame in 2009.
-Many people are still in the market for these vintage 80s toys.
+The Big Wheels was inducted into National Toy Hall of Fame in 2009, and many people are still looking for these vintage 80s toys.
 In fact, eBay has listings that start at over $2,000!

 The legacy of the Speak and Spell lives on to this day!
-You can even see one make its Hollywood debut in the movie Toy Story.
+You can even see one in the movie Toy Story.
 Woody uses a Speak and Spell to send a message to the rest of Andy’s toys.